Birds | Dogs | Cats | Horses | Small Pets

 The proper functioning of a cat's vital organs depends on the health of the cardiovascular system.
 In order to retain and restore his health, dietary management is essential.

-Pass On The Salt
+Pass on the Salt

 Reducing the cat's intake of sodium is of primary importance, since salt causes water retention.
 Water retention puts a heavier load on the kidneys, already overworked and under- fueled because of impaired cardiac function, and can result in heart failure.

-Knowing The Right "No's" For The Heart
+Knowing the Right "No's" for the Heart

 • No smoked foods, or any luncheon meats.
 Also, avoid shellfish,